 Getting involved is easy when you’re in the honors program.
 From living with your peers in a learning community to professional networking opportunities, find out how you can be a part of Saint Louis University’s honors community.

 Honors Student Association

-Path is designed to support first-year students in their transition to SLU and the larger honors community with wellness initiatives to promote a healthy, engaged lifestyle at the university.
-The organization is co-managed by two honors student coordinators, and peer mentorship is provided by returning honors students who serve as mentors.
+Path is a peer mentoring program designed to support first-year honors students in their transition to SLU and the larger honors community to promote a healthy, engaged lifestyle at the university.
+The organization is co-managed by two honors student coordinators, and peer mentorship is provided by returning honors students who serve as Path mentors.

 The Honors Learning Community (Honors LC), located in Spring Hall, provides an opportunity for first- and second-year students to live together and to take associated courses together.
 These common bonds enrich the academic experience of the honors program, engender strong friendships among participants, and provide ample opportunities for service to communities in and around Saint Louis University.

 The Presidential Scholar Society is a student-led organization that provides professional, academic, service and cultural experiences to help SLU’s Presidential Scholarship recipients develop their full potential as leaders capable of solving issues facing our world today.

 Students in the Presidential Scholar Society can apply for competitive grant funding through the Investigative Learning Experiences (ILEX) grant.
 ILEX grants support scholarly, research, and creative practice projects, some of which have a community engagement component.